-4. LG Electronics 25UM57 – An Excellent Monitor for Multitasking
+2. LG Electronics 25UM58 – An Excellent Monitor for Multitasking

 Its viewing angles are wide so you can get a uniform image regardless of where you’re sitting.
 Its color reproduction is superb, and it has a wide color gamut with over 99% sRGB coverage.

-The display quality is great, and being an IPS (in-plane switching) panel gives it the advantage of having superior visuals.
+The display quality is great with an edgeless monitor design, and being an IPS (in-plane switching) panel gives it the advantage of having superior visuals.

 Sadly, however, its performance can seem subpar compared other monitors on the list.
 Its response time is about 5 milliseconds GTG (gray to gray), and its refresh rate stops at 60 Hz.

 But this is typical and true of any IPS panel: they focus more on visuals than performance.